 Nonspendable fund balance includes amounts that cannot be spent due to the nature of the restrictions, such as inventory, notes receivable, principal amount in permanent funds, and land assets.
 Restricted fund balance is either imposed by law or constrained by grantors, contributors, or laws or regulations of other governments, committed fund balance is self-imposed limitations imposed at the highest level of decision making authority, namely, the City Council.
 Formal actions, either by ordinance or regulation, are required by Council.
 Assigned fund balance represents limitation imposed by the City Manager and/or Finance Director.
 Unassigned fund balance represents the residual net resources in excess of the other classifications.
-The General Fund is the only fund that can report a positive unassigned fund balance.
+The General Fund is the only fund that can report a positive unassigned fund balance and any governmental fund can report a negative unassigned fund balance.